Zero-Tang/NoirVisor/doc/hypervisor.md

 # Overview of Project NoirVisor
-NoirVisor starts as a common global hypervision project like [HyperPlatform](https://github.com/tandasat/HyperPlatform), [hvpp](https://github.com/wbenny/hvpp), etc. that leverages hardware-accelerated virtualization technology to do security researches. \
+NoirVisor starts as a common bluepill-like hypervisor project like [HyperPlatform](https://github.com/tandasat/HyperPlatform), [hvpp](https://github.com/wbenny/hvpp), etc. that leverages hardware-accelerated virtualization technology to do security researches. \
 This document should provide you a general idea about hypervisor development.
 You might be able to join development of Project NoirVisor.

 ## General Idea of Hypervisor